Northern Peru

 Our first stop at the Huembo Conservation Center, a nature reserve created to protect endemic Marvellous Spatuletail, perhaps the most spectacular hummingbird in the world.
 Other hummers attending the feeders might include Andean Emerald, Brown Violetear, White-bellied Hummingbird, Purple-throated Woodstar, Purple-throated Sunangel and White-bellied Woodstar.
 The forest inside the reserve is also an excellent place for Sickle-winged and Andean Guans, Southern (Black-billed) Emerald Toucanet, Speckle-chested Piculet, Rufous-capped Antshrike, White-sided Flowerpiercer, Silvery Tanager and more.

-Then, we drive along the Utcubamba valley, towards the city of Chachapoyas.
-This is a dry valley and a very different habitat, with interesting species like Little Woodstar, Black-necked Woodpecker, Marañon Crescentchest, Peruvian Pigeon and Speckle-chested Piculet.
-Overnight at Hotel La Ensenada.
+We then drive along the Utcubamba valley, towards the small town of Leymebamba.
+This is a dry valley and a very different habitat, with interesting species like Little Woodstar, Black-necked Woodpecker, Marañón Crescentchest, Peruvian Pigeon and Speckle-chested Piculet.
+Overnight at Kentitambo Lodge.

 After breakfast we have a private visit to the city centre of Lima, with some time for sightseeing and shopping before lunch.
-A bus will take us to the Lima Historical Centre where we can visit the Main Square, enjoying views of the XVIIc buildings, palaces, and churches.
-Later we can enjoy the Larco Museum, which exhibits one of the most spectacular collection of silver and gold artifacts from pre-Incan times before transfering to the airport.
-Those taking the Machu Pichu extension fly on to Cuzco, with everyone else flying back to the UK, arriving the following morning (Day 16).
+A bus will take us to the Lima Historical Centre where we can visit the Main Square, enjoying views of the 17th-century buildings, palaces, and churches.
+Later we enjoy a farewell lunch at the Larco Museum, which exhibits one of the most spectacular collection of silver and gold artifacts from pre-Incan times.
+We then transfer to the airport to connect with international flights, arriving the following morning (Day 16).
+Those taking the Machu Pichu extension fly on to Cuzco.

 -------------------------------------------------------------------------------------------------------------------